 I don’t know that I aspire to Sydney’s level of misanthropy.
 Is that really a goal, to be so cantankerous that you (sometimes) exhaust the people caring for you and alienate everyone else?
 While I appreciate the sentiment, I hope I can age a little more gracefully.

 Still, I’d rather be a crank like Sydney than a vapid cheerleader.
 Give me an ill-tempered mutt over a dopey labradoodle any day, rolling over for any old stranger’s hand and loving everybody.
 Sydney was discerning, I like to think; she chose me.

 I am resisting the urge to romanticize our life together.
 It was at times frustrating and tedious; at others, glorious and gay.
 I want to remember the way she used to stick her fuzzy butt in the air to be scratched, a literal downward facing dog.
-She would get so into it that she’d eventually flop over, completing a stop-motion summersault.
-But I also remember the times (plural) she fell out of the open car window and crapped all over my seat, or vomited on my just-washed sheets or — my personal favorite — peed on her sister’s head.
+She would get so into it that she’d eventually flop over, the last step of her stop-motion summersault.
+But I also remember the times (plural) she fell out of the open car window and crapped all over my seat, or vomited on my just-washed bedding or (my personal favorite) peed on her sister’s head.

-That is a picture of a life well lived.
+That is an accurate picture of our life together.
 Not a rose-tinted remembrance, but a realistic portrait.
 It might not be the pinnacle of profundity, but it means something to me that I loved Sydney, bites and all.

 She was a dog.
 She was a good dog.